Cockpit Arts / The Prince’s Trust Creative Careers Programme

 Creative Careers participants are eligible to apply for the Cockpit Arts Radcliffe Craft Award, supported by the Radcliffe Trust.
 This award has a focus on craft skill development and provides a further spring board to business success – providing studio space and support within a Cockpit Arts incubator for a year.
 Winners of the Radcliffe Award in 2013 are Crystal Griffiths and Natasha Nelson.

 In 2013/14 our Creative Careers programme is generously supported by

 In 2011/2012 it was supported by Bank of America Merrill Lynch and Camden Recycling Ltd.

-Long term our aim is for Cockpit Arts to become self sustainable organisation, generating a surplus in order to cover the cost of further similar programmes in the future; however funding is needed to support the Creative Careers programme for a further year.
-If you would be interested to partner with us on the programme in order to help broaden access to our activities please contact Vanessa on 020 7419 1962 for an informal discussion.
+Long term our aim is for Cockpit Arts to become self sustainable organisation, generating a surplus in order to cover the cost of further similar programmes in the future; however funding is needed to support the Creative Careers programme in future years.
+If you would be interested to partner with us on the programme in order to help broaden access to our activities please contact Vanessa Swann, Chief Executive, on 020 7419 1962 for an informal discussion.